Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Preliminaries

-The first proposed blind protocol is the protocol that is performed by the user with quantum memory and a single quantum server\cite{Childs}.
-A number of blind protocols have since been proposed, but blind protocols performed by a single server and user require the user to have quantum abilities\cite{Childs,BFK,MF protocol,Morimae hayashi,Sano}.
-Currently, there is no known the blind protocol that can be performed by the user having only abilities of classical computation and classical communication with the single server\cite{Fitzsimons review}.
-It is also not known about the possible or impossible existence of the blind protocol with the single server with the user who has only abilities of classical computation and classical communication, but some negative results have been obtained\cite{morimae hitei,aronson hitei}.
+The first proposed blind protocol is performed by a user with quantum memory and a single quantum server\cite{Childs}.
+Since then, blind protocols have been proposed, but blind protocols performed between a single server and a user require the user to have quantum abilities\cite{Childs,BFK,MF protocol,Morimae hayashi,Sano}.
+Currently, there is no known blind protocol that can be performed by the user having only abilities of classical computation and classical communication with a single server\cite{Fitzsimons review}.
+It is also not known about the possible or impossible existence of the blind protocol with a single server with the user who has only classical computation and classical communication abilities, but some negative results have been obtained\cite{morimae hitei,aronson hitei}.

-In contrast, the blind protocols with two servers are known to be available for a user who can only perform classical computation and classical communication\cite{Reichardt,McKague}.
-These blind protocols are executed by the user making individual classical communication with multiple servers that share entanglement states.
-However, classical and quantum communication between servers is prohibited during and after the computation.
+In contrast, blind protocols with two servers are available for users who can only perform classical computation and classical communication\cite{Reichardt,McKague}.
+These blind protocols are executed by a user making individual classical communication with multiple servers that share entanglement states.
+However, classical and quantum communication among servers is prohibited during and after the computation.
 The ability to perform classical computation and classical communication is so common that, for example, a single desktop computer is sufficient, which is very convenient for users.